FarheenToheed/FarheenToheed/README.md

-# Hi there, I'm Farheen Toheed 👩‍💻 A
+# Hi there, I'm Farheen Toheed 👩‍💻
 I'm a **Web Developer** passionate about building websites and learning new technologies.

 ---